zhengqigao/BayesOpt-JLT2022/README.md

 }
 ```

-Our Bayesian optimization code has been extensively used by researchers at many top universities, such as MIT, Columbia University, University of Notre Dame, UCB.
-Please ping me if you achieve your goal with the help of our code: I would like to hear your successful story!
+Our Bayesian optimization code has been extensively used by researchers at many top universities, such as MIT, Columbia University, University of Notre Dame, UCSB.

 <img src="https://libraries.mit.edu/mithistory/wp-content/files/mit-seal_400x400-300x300.gif" width = "100" height = "100"/> <img src="http://www.columbiamedicinemagazine.org/sites/default/files/images/fall2017-psNews-columbiaSeal568.jpg" width = "100" height = "100"/> <img src="https://upload.wikimedia.org/wikipedia/commons/e/e2/University_of_Notre_Dame_seal_%282%29.svg" width = "100" height = "100"/> <img src="http://web.physics.ucsb.edu/~hepjc/ucsbseal.png" width = "100" height = "100"/>

-If you have any problems, please feel free to contact me zhengqi@mit.edu.
+Please ping me if you achieve your goal with the help our code: I would like to hear your successful story!
+If you have any other problems, please feel free to contact me zhengqi@mit.edu.
 See my homepage for more details about me: https://zhengqigao.github.io/.